projectestac/agora/html/portal/modules/Files/README.md

 Notes
 -----

-  1. Editor plugins are for Scribite 4.3.
-  2. Using the default configuration (*folderPath = zikulaDataFolder*), admin can manage other modules files.
+  - Using the default configuration (*folderPath = zikulaDataFolder*), admin can manage other modules files.

 Using Files
 ===========